 When the brahmin heard that the flock’s leader took rice back with him each day, he felt a fondness for this particular parrot and told the guard to snare him unharmed.
 The guard set the trap at the spot where the Bodhisatta landed each time and it caught him immediately.
 But the Bodhisatta was so caring he decided to wait until the other parrots had eaten enough food before crying the call of capture.
 After enough time had passed, he cried out, and was disappointed that every bird flew away; not one came to help him.
 Hearing the cry of the Bodhisatta and the whoosh of the fleeing flock, the guard came and saw he had succeeded.
 He tied up the Bodhisatta’s feet and took him to the brahmin.

 The brahmin, thinking the Bodhisatta was being greedy or spiteful, asked why he took away more rice than he could eat.
 The Bodhisatta explained he did not take it for any bad reason, he used it to feed his parents and some other birds that needed help.
-The brahmin was deeply impressed that a bird could be more righteous than most humans and so he rubbed oil on the Bodhisatta’s feet, sat him on a seat of honor, fed him sweetened corn and sugar water, and offered to give him those one thousand acres.
+The brahmin was deeply impressed that a bird could be more righteous than most humans, so he rubbed oil on the Bodhisatta’s feet, sat him on a seat of honor, fed him sweetened corn and sugar water, and offered to give him those one thousand acres.
 The Bodhisatta accepted just eight acres as a feeding ground for his flock, which the brahmin marked out with boundary stones.
 The Bodhisatta encouraged the brahmin to be generous from then on, and then returned home where everyone was astonished and happy that he had survived.

 In the Lifetime of the Buddha